j127/auto_delete_cookies_for_privacy/README.md

 MIT.
 Original work copyright (c) 2017-2022 Kenny Do and CAD Team; fork modifications copyright (c) 2026 j127.
 See [LICENSE](LICENSE).

-Auto-Delete Cookies for Privacy is a fork of Cookie AutoDelete (CAD) whose upstream was archived and delisted when Manifest V2 support ended (attribution in [LICENSE](LICENSE)).
+**Auto-Delete Cookies for Privacy** is a fork of [Cookie AutoDelete (CAD)](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) which was removed from the Chrome Extension Store when Manifest V2 support ended (attribution in [LICENSE](LICENSE)).
 It has been rebuilt for Manifest V3 (along with other changes), and it targets Chrome, Brave, and other Chromium browsers.
-Firefox still supports Manifest V2 extensions, and you can download the original extension for Firefox here: [Cookie AutoDelete](https://addons.mozilla.org/en-US/firefox/addon/cookie-autodelete/).
+Firefox still supports Manifest V2 extensions, and you can download the original extension for Firefox [here](https://addons.mozilla.org/en-US/firefox/addon/cookie-autodelete/).